Classic Beef and Bean Chili – Chili Con Carne

 Do you need to use oil at all?

-Unless you’re using very lean meat, adding oil to the pan is optional since the fat in the meat will melt and coat the pan.
-However, it takes a minute or so for that to happen, so a small coating of oil on the pan is often recommended.
+It depends.
+Adding oil to the pan is optional since the fat in the meat will melt and coat the pan – unless you’re using very lean meat.
+However, it takes a minute or so for fat from meat to coat the pan, so a small coating of oil on the pan is often recommended.

 While optional, using oil with ground meat will…